0akl3y/mock-component-generator/README.md

 Generate a `__mock__` folder with mocks for all tsx files within the folder.
 Per default Existing `__mocks__` will not be overwritten.
+Currently all components (class and functional) will be mocked as function.

 [![oclif](https://img.shields.io/badge/cli-oclif-brightgreen.svg)](https://oclif.io)
 [![Version](https://img.shields.io/npm/v/mockGenerator.svg)](https://npmjs.org/package/mockGenerator)